amfern/conveyor.js/README.md

-deal some how with round dependancies - or just leave stack overflow exception add removeEntity() method add tests for interpolation
+deal some how with round dependancies - or just leave stack overflow exception add removeEntity() method add tests for interpolation use promises to advance systems exploit workers in the main loop for undependant systems be able to proccess concurrently allow systems to invoke their own workers

 ### Notes/gotcha